Rhino & Elephant Conservation Volunteering

 When can I join?

-Volunteers should aim to arrive and depart on a Thursday.
+Volunteers should aim to arrive and depart on a Monday.
 The inclusive transfer service is as follows:

-When is the best time to come?
+When is the best time to volunteer in Zimbabwe?

-From a weather perspective; April – October is the dry season, with the rains usually coming again in mid to late November.
-June – September is winter, characterised by warm, sunny days, clear blue skies and cool evenings and nights.
-October is the hottest month, with temperatures in the area reaching 30-32 degrees.
+The game viewing and interaction at this project is great year-round.
+December to March is ‘baby season’, where many of the plains game give birth, so there are always lots of new animals around over that time.
+April – October is the dry season, with the rains usually coming again in mid to late November.
+June – August is winter, characterised by warm, sunny days, clear blue skies and cool evenings and nights.
+October is the hottest month, with daily temperatures in the area usually reaching 30-32 degrees.
 November – March is summer, where rain showers are intermingled with hot, sunny days and temperatures of over 30 degrees.

 Do I get some time off?